HL7/fhir-bfdr/input/pagecontent/the_specification.md

 #### US Core and BFDR

 The BFDR specification relies on the US Core specification where possible.
 If a US Core profile does not exist for a required BFDR concept, then BFDR specific profiled resources are referenced instead.
-It is expected that US Core will evolve over time, and as it does the BFDR specification will be updated to include new US Core Profiles.

-More information on US Core can be found [here](https://www.hl7.org/fhir/us/core/).
+See the [US Core IG](http://hl7.org/fhir/us/core/STU5.0.1/) for more information.

 #### Must Support